crate/crate-python/docs/sqlalchemy.rst

 ``ObjectArray``
 ...............

-In addition to the `Object`_ type, the CrateDB SQLAlchemy dialect also provides an ``ObjectArray`` type, which is structured as a :class:`py:list` of :class:`dictionaries <py:dict>`.
+In addition to the `ObjectType`_ type, the CrateDB SQLAlchemy dialect also provides an ``ObjectArray`` type, which is structured as a :class:`py:list` of :class:`dictionaries <py:dict>`.